Natick Mall

 The Natick Mall (previously named the Natick Collection) is a shopping mall in Natick, Massachusetts.
-The original facility was the first enclosed shopping mall in Greater Boston upon opening in 1966; it was demolished and replaced by a larger building in 1994 and expanded in 2007.
+The original facility was the first enclosed shopping mall in Greater Boston upon opening in 1966; it was partially demolished and replaced by a larger building in 1994 and expanded in 2007.
 The mall, with the adjacent Shopper's World power center in Framingham, are components of the Golden Triangle shopping district in the center of MetroWest, situated between Route 9 and Route 30.
 With 1695884 ft2 of gross leasable area, it is the largest shopping complex in New England.
 It is owned and managed by Brookfield Properties, a subsidiary of Brookfield Asset Management.

-The Natick Mall is anchored by Nordstrom, Macy's, and Wegmans.
+The Natick Mall is anchored by Nordstrom, Macy's and Bosse.
+Two vacant anchor stores formerly housed Lord & Taylor and grocery store Wegmans.
+Previous anchors include Filene's, JCPenney, Jordan Marsh, Sears and Neiman Marcus.